 I have had perms all my life.
 I have always rinsed my hair with no problem in loosing the curl..
 I took my daughter to a salon to have a perm done, at first it was beautiful then within 24 hrs the perm left her hair.
 I took her back to the salon and what they found out was that her hair soaks up water.

 pmlparrott, just remined me of a situation a couple decades ago.
 I was working in a large upscale salon and one particular evening three perms were being done by three different stylists.
 The clients were all regulars and the same solutions for each were used as had been done for each before.
 Anyway, it was an extemely humid summer evening.
 All three of those perms had to be re-done.
 I am wondering if there were humid conditions in your environment the night you had your perm done?
-It wasn't humid inside the salon but it was very humid outside and one has to go outside to get home.

 When I used to get perms at beauty shops, the beauticians always told me not to even get my hair wet for at least two days after a perm.